Here we go island hopping in El Nido, the northernmost region on Palawan and arguably the most known too.

 EL NIDO TO CORON FERRY BOAT

 Unfortunately a typhoon kept us two days longer than expected on Coron island, so when we returned to El Nido we only had one day left.
-Our plans to try another island hopping tour, then go back to Nacpan or find some other remote beach went wasted.
-We just have the time to visit Las Cabanas Beach the very last morning, for a quick hour before it starts raining.
+Our plans to try another island hopping tour or find some other remote beach went straight to the bin.
+We just have the time to visit Las Cabanas Beach the very last morning, for a short hour before it starts raining.